 Separation is not easy for kids mainly because they do not fully understand what’s going on.
-They may feel they are responsible for their parent’s separation and divorce.
+Consequently, they may feel they are responsible for their parent’s separation and divorce.
 They worry about things never going back to normal again.
 As a parent, it is normal to worry about the impact that divorcing your partner has on your children.
 That is why it is so important for parents to help their children learn how to deal with separation or divorce.

 If you both decide a temporary separation is best while you figure out how to go forward, think about how you can best help your kids cope with the separation.
 After all, your decision also affects them.